-A bivariate analysis through chi square statistics is first used to examine the relationship between the explanatory variables consisting of the parents' characteristics, family characteristics and parents' financial experience and of the type of financial socialization activities.
-This is followed by a multivariate analysis using logistic regression model to determine the factors that are influential in parents having strong or active family financial socialization practices.
+A bivariate analysis through chi-square statistics is first used to examine the relationship between the explanatory variables consisting of the parents' characteristics, family characteristics and parents' financial experience and the type of financial socialisation activities.
+This step is followed by a multivariate analysis using a logistic regression model to determine the factors that are influential in parents having strong or active family financial socialisation practices.

-For the logit model, as the dependent variable is a binary variable whereby, the three types of family financial socialization activities are combined and grouped into two categories namely strong family financial socialization practices or otherwise.
-Strong family financial socialization practices is defined as: i) parents who gives regular pocket money and allow children to have access to gift money either partially or full amount and have conducted both basic and advanced financial discussions with their children or ii) parents who gives regular pocket money and allow children to have access to gift money either partially or full amount and conduct financial demonstration activities with their children frequently.
-In other words, where children are given regular pocket money and have access to gift money regardless of partial or full access should be present in the case of strong family financial socialization practices.
+For the logit model, the dependent variable is a binary variable whereby the three types of family financial socialisation activities are combined and grouped into two categories, namely strong family financial socialisation practices or otherwise.
+Strong family financial socialisation practices are defined as: (1) parents who give regular pocket money and allow children to have access to gift money, either partially or in full and have conducted both basic and advanced financial discussions with their children, or (2) parents who give regular pocket money and allow children to have access to gift money either partially or in full and conduct financial demonstration activities with their children frequently.
+In other words, where children are given regular pocket money and have access to gift money regardless of partial or full access should be present in the case of strong family financial socialisation practices.

-Table 1 outlines the classification of the dependent variable based on the combinations of the various family financial socialization activities.
-Full or partial financial experiential learning must be present in combination with either or both financial discussion (basic and advance) and financial demonstration activities (frequent).
-Of the total sample of 504 parents, 276(54.8%) exhibit strong family financial socialization activities whereby, 48 of them conduct all the three financial socialization activities namely, financial experiential learning, have basic and advanced topical financial discussions and frequently engage in financial demonstration activities with their children.
-29 of them provide financial experiential learning and have basic and advanced topical financial discussions while 199 of them provide financial experiential learning and engage in financial demonstration activities.
+Table 1 outlines the classification of the dependent variable based on the combinations of the various family financial socialisation activities.
+Full or partial financial experiential learning must be present in combination with either or both financial discussion (basic and advanced) and financial demonstration activities (frequent).
+Of the total sample of 504 parents, 276 (54.8%) exhibit strong family financial socialisation activities whereby 48 of them conduct all three financial socialisation activities, namely financial experiential learning, have basic and advanced topical financial discussions and frequently engage in financial demonstration activities with their children.
+Whereas 29 of them provide financial experiential learning and have basic and advanced topical financial discussions, while 199 of them provide financial experiential learning and engage in financial demonstration activities.
 There are 194 who provide full or partial financial experiential learning but do not have basic and advanced topical financial discussions and do not engage in any financial demonstration activities.
-As such, it is classified as not having strong family financial socialization activities (dependent variable is coded as 0).
+As such, it is classified as not having strong family financial socialisation activities (the dependent variable is coded as 0).